 Scott Mascianica is a partner in the firm’s Government Enforcement & Investigations Practice Group.
-Recognized by Chambers USA, Securities Docket, and Lawdragon 500 as one of the top white-collar and investigative attorneys in the country, Scott has a national practice where he routinely advises clients across the country in connection with government enforcement proceedings, internal investigations, and related litigation.
+Recognized by Chambers USA, Securities Docket, and Lawdragon 500 as one of the top white-collar defense and investigative attorneys in the country, clients praise Scott as an “all-around great lawyer” who is “incredibly smart” with a “very practical” approach to navigating difficult issues in high-stakes matters.

 As a result of his broad knowledge and experience, Scott is a sought-after speaker, writer, and commentator on various government enforcement and compliance issues.
 He has been quoted in publications such as Bloomberg, Agenda, Politico, Law360 and Texas Lawbook, and has authored more than 100 articles and alerts on various government enforcement topics.